 If you want to go to Jones Beach via public transportation, the LIRR is a great way to go.
 Simply take the LIRR to Freeport.
 From there, get on the n88 bus for about 20 minutes and stop at Jones Beach, which is why so many people love this as one of the best beaches in New York because it’s easy to get to and there are so many great spots to set up a beach day along the 6.5 miles of beach!

-Cedar Grove Beach is smaller than the other New York beaches nearby, Midland and South Beach, but don’t let that dissuade you from visiting as it’s often a much more tranquil spot to enjoy a day basking in the sun.
+Cedar Grove Beach is smaller than the other New York beaches nearby, Midland and South Beach, but don’t let that dissuade you from visiting as it’s often a much more tranquil spot to enjoy a day at this New York beach!

-You can find public showers and restrooms here along with concession stands if you need a snack or drink.
+You can find public showers and restrooms here along with concession stands and plenty of places to picnic if you need a snack or drink.
 It’s not a bad idea to pack your own snacks and drinks too since this is a more quiet area.
+Plus there’s a seasonal lifeguard on duty for swimmers.

 Driving to Cedar Grove beach from Manhattan will typically take around an hour.
 The best way to get there is by taking the I-278 W.